Yes, but with caution.

 the car loses stability

-Ignoring the ABS warning light for long periods is not advisable, even if the car appears to be running normally.
-A small initial failure can evolve into a more complex and costly problem, especially if it involves major hydraulic or electronic components.
-In addition, during the vehicle's periodic inspection, the presence of the lit warning light can result in a failed inspection.
-Taking early action not only restores safety but also limits repair costs.
+Ignoring the ABS warning light for extended periods is not advisable, even if the car appears to be operating normally.
+A small initial fault can develop into a more complex and costly problem, especially if it involves major hydraulic or electronic components.

 FAQ - Frequently Asked Questions